leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Current servo angle: 125, Positions: {'down': 110, 'up': 125, 'move': 110}
   (Without arguments you can view the current angles) MMU_SERVO ANGLE=128
-  (Tweak until you are happy with position)
-MMU_SERVO POS=up SAVE=1
+  (Tweak until you are happy with the "up" position as compared to the picture below) MMU_SERVO POS=up SAVE=1
   (Save the current angle (128) for the "up" position)
 ```

-Repeat for the three positions:
+Repeat for the other two positions ("down" and "move").
-* up   = tool is selected and filament is allowed to freely move through gate
-* down = to grip filament
-* move = ready the servo for selector move (optional - defaults to up)

 > [!NOTE]
-> If you are unable to attain the servo angle required you might need to reposition the Servo Arm, or edit the servo configuration in `mmu_hardware.cfg`
+> Servo can only move so far.
+If you are unable to attain the servo angle required you might need to reposition the Servo Arm, or edit the servo configuration in `mmu_hardware.cfg`
 >
 > **Servo positions on ERCF**
 > Make sure the `MOVE` and `UP` positions of your servo arm are set so that the arm does not hit the tophats when the selector is moving.
-See picture below to find out where the position should be for the 3 positions.
+See picture below to see where the servo arm should be for the 3 positions.
 > - Servo Up.
 This position releasese the filament trap for printing without sync mode.
 > <p align="center"><img src="assets/servo_up.jpeg" width="250" alt="Servo Up"></p>
 >